-The Automamatic Customer by John Warrilow discusses 9 subscription-based business models that you can apply to your business and earn recurring revenue every month without actively being involved in it.
+The Automatic Customer Summary by John Warrilow discusses nine subscription-based business models that you can apply to your business and earn recurring revenue every month without actively being involved in it.

 Who should read the Automatic Customer Summary, and why?

-This book is for entrepreneurs who want to build a subscription business that gives you recurring revenue every month.
+This book is for entrepreneurs who want to build a subscription business with recurring revenue every month.

-So if you're someone who owns a business, you may find smart strategies to implement a subscription model in your business.
+So if you’re someone who owns a business, you may find innovative strategies to implement a subscription model in your business.

 Even if you’re starting a startup, this book might be valuable to you as it teaches you how to scale your business and make it work on automation, meaning less effort and more returns.